From £33,8957

 Junior Elettrica front corner 2

-After prodding the Speciale's prominently placed start button, you can choose from three drive modes - Eco, Natural and Dynamic.
+After prodding the Speciale's prominently placed start button, you can choose from three drive modes: Eco, Natural and Dynamic.
 The efficiency-enhancing Eco setting gives you access to just 79bhp, which makes the 1545kg Junior feel rather sluggish, so it's best avoided unless you’re trying to eke out every last electron when trying to match the 250-mile claimed range.

 Natural mode ramps up the power to 109bhp, while Dynamic sharpens the throttle and gives you the full stable of 154 Italian stallions.
 Even then, performance is brisk rather than quick, and it certainly won’t worry even the meekest Volvo EX30 in a straight-line fight.
 But the throttle response is nicely judged and acceleration only starts to really trail off above 70mph.
 Ultimately, we’d stick to the racier setting, even for daily duties.

-Our brief taste of the warmed-up Veloce suggests this is where you'll find most of Alfa's traditional Latin brio.
+Our brief taste of the Veloce suggests this is where you will find most of Alfa's traditional Latin brio.
 With specific tuning and development by the brand's own engineers, the 278bhp motor delivers decent bang for your buck.
-In full-bore Dynamic mode, the Junior’s generous reserves of muscle are dished out considerately and predictably, rarely overwhelming yet always sufficient for a rapid exit from corners.
+In full-bore Dynamic mode, the generous reserves of muscle are dished out considerately and predictably, rarely overwhelming yet always sufficient for a rapid exit from corners.
 The urgency tails off some way short of the claimed 124mph top speed, but there’s always a hefty dose of punch in reserve for overtaking at a cruise.

-Based on experience of the Junior's platform-mates, we'd expect even the entry-level 154bhp EV to have enough shove on tap for zipping around town and whisking you up to a motorway cruise with no hassle, though it won't have quite the same grin factor.
+Based on experience of the Junior's platform-mates, we'd expect even the entry-level 154bhp EV to have enough shove on tap for zipping around town and whisking you up to a motorway cruise with no hassle, but it won't have quite the same grin factor.

 RIDE & HANDLING